supermitch/Chinese-Postman/README.md

 to find out which edges to repeat, that eliminate all the odd nodes, with the minimum cost.

-1. Find all possible combinations of odd nodes
+1. Find all possible combinations of pairs of odd nodes
-2. Using Dijkstra's Algorithm, find the cost of the minimum path between odd nodes
+2. Using Dijkstra's Algorithm, find the cost of the minimum path between those pairs
-3. Find the entire set of paths that results in the least cost
+3. Find which set of paths (depending on how many odd nodes you have) that results in the least total cost
-4. Modify your graph with the new parallel edges
+4. Modify your graph with these new parallel edges

 Now you have an Eularian graph with only even nodes, for which an Eularian Circuit can be found.